Pro Bono Service Awards

 For additional information, contact Mark Hohmeister, [email protected], (850) 561-5764.

-With nearly 26,000 members, the Young Lawyers Division includes all lawyers in good standing under age 36 and all new Florida Bar members of any age for their first five years in practice.
+With more than 26,000 members, the Young Lawyers Division includes all lawyers in good standing under age 36 and all new Florida Bar members of any age for their first five years in practice.
 The award is given to the division member who best exemplifies the highest ideals of public service.

 2017 Pro Bono Awards